 Robotic Pyeloplasty Surgery – IntroductionLaparoscopic pyeloplasty surgery.
 That is not something you ever thought you would need.
 Neither did I, but I did and had nowhere to go to find out what to expect.
-I could not find much of anything online of what to expect from a robotic-assisted laparoscopic pyeloplasty.
+I could not find anything online about what to expect before and after a laparoscopic robotic pyeloplasty surgery.
 So, I am going to fill in the gaps for you as it might help calm some of your anxieties.

 Ureteropelvic Junction UPJ ObstructionThe obstruction could be from a kidney stone, or you could have been born with it.
 Or this UPJ obstruction, aka ureteropelvic junction UPJ, could be congenital, something you are born with from birth.
 The bottom line is that once you have a UPJ obstruction, you are now facing an anatomical blockage.
 This means that you cannot correct it by eating less animal protein or a more alkaline diet.
 There is no dietary intervention that will save you from the catastrophic effects of an obstruction.

 Signs of ObstructionSome signs of obstruction are:

 - flank pain